snipercup/CataX/FeatureList.md

 ### Stats editor
 Add your own stats to the game.
-Stats are not implemented yet, but you can define them.
+Stats are used to boost the use of skills when crafting or using a weapon

 ![Catax_furniture_editor](Media/Catax_stats_editor.png)